COVID-19 claims lives of two BSF personnel

 New Delhi, May 07: Two Border Security Force personnel have succumbed to the COVID-19 infection while the force has reported 41 new cases of infection, a senior official said on Thursday.

-The total number of infections or active cases in the 2.5 lakh personnel strong force now stand at 193 now.
+The total number of infections or active cases in the 2.5 lakh personnel strong force now stands at 193 now.
 Two jawans have recovered.

 22 more BSF 138 battalion test positive for COVID-19